Abandonware: Availability as freeware

 Some user-communities convince companies to voluntarily relinquish copyright on software, putting it into the public domain, or re-license it as freeware.
 Unlike so-called abandonware, it is perfectly legal to transfer public domain or freely licensed software.

 Amstrad is an example which supports emulation and free distribution of CPC and ZX Spectrum hardware ROMs and software.
 Borland released "antique software" as freeware.
 Smith Engineering permits not-for-profit reproduction and distribution of Vectrex games and documentation.

 Groups that lobby companies to release their software as freeware have met with mixed results.
 One example is the library of educational titles released by MECC.
-MECC was sold to Brøderbund, which was sold to The Learning Company.
+MECC was sold to Broderbund, which was sold to The Learning Company.
 When TLC was contacted about releasing classic MECC titles as freeware, the documentation proving that TLC held the rights to these titles could not be located, and therefore the rights for these titles are "in limbo" and may never be legally released.
 Lost or unclear copyrights to vintage out-of-print software is not uncommon, as rights to the No One Lives Forever series illustrates.

 Support by source code release

 The problem of missing technical support for a software can be most effectively solved when the source code becomes available.
 Therefore, several companies decided to release the source code specifically to allow the user communities to provide further technical software support (bug fixes, compatibility adaptions etc.) themselves, e.g. by community patches or source ports to new computing platforms.
 For instance, in December 2015 Microsoft released the Windows Live Writer source code to allow the community to continue the support.

 Id Software and 3D Realms are early proponents in this practice, releasing the source code for the game engines of some older titles under a free software license (but not the actual game content, such as levels or textures).
-Also Falcon 4.0's lead designer Kevin Klemmick argued in 2011 that availability of the source code of his software for the community was a good thing:

-I honestly think this [source code release] should be standard procedure for companies that decide not to continue to support a code base.
+Also Falcon 4.0's lead designer Kevin Klemmick argued in 2011 that availability of the source code of his software for the community was a good thing: "I honestly think this [source code release] should be standard procedure for companies that decide not to continue to support a code base".